Expert Remedial Massage Treatments in Welwyn Garden City & Hertfordshire

 Jenkins Therapy offers Remedial Massage in Welwyn Garden City and across Hertfordshire and North London.
 Our Remedial Massage works closely with your body’s soft tissue to help reduce and relieve pain, muscle soreness and injury.
 This treatment can be applied as an addition to physiotherapy, osteopathy, or chiropractic as a rehabilitative therapy.
 This remedial treatment can also be a significant health benefit for those who suffer from aches and pains that can be brought about by working in manual labour, sedentary jobs or office environments.

-During your treatment you can expect to experience a variety of different techniques.
+During your Remedial Massage you can expect to experience a variety of different techniques.
 These may include:

 - Muscle Energy Technique